Flight jacket: Civilian uses

 In the 1970s and 1990s, flight jackets became popular with scooterboys and skinheads.
 In the 1980s, a baseball style bomber jacket became popular.
-In 1993, a uniform flight jacket was worn as the "national costume" of the United States for the APEC meeting held in Seattle, Washington.
+In 1993, uniform flight jackets were given out by Bill Clinton at the APEC meeting held in Seattle, Washington.
 In the early 2000s, the bomber jacket was popular casual wear in hip-hop fashion.
 The jacket has also caught on with several police departments across the United States for its sturdy design and heavy insulation.
-Flight jacket has had a resurgence in popularity during the 2010s in street fashion, and is a notable staple of celebrities such as Kanye West.
+The flight jacket has had a resurgence in popularity during the 2010s in street fashion, and is a notable staple of celebrities such as Kanye West.